ds-hunter/School-Projects/README.md

 This is an archive of some projects that I completed during my academic career at South Dakota Mines.
 Some projects do not have all resources used to test and are strictly used as an example of the work done.
+(Not fully ported/uploaded)